Greg Peach

-Greg Peach (born November 19, 1986) is a professional Canadian football defensive end who is currently a free-agent.
-He was most recently a member of the Winnipeg Blue Bombers.
-He was originally signed by the Edmonton Eskimos as a street free agent in 2009.
+Greg Peach (born November 19, 1986) is an American former professional football defensive end who played in the Canadian Football League (CFL) with the Edmonton Eskimos, Hamilton Tiger-Cats, and Winnipeg Blue Bombers.
+He was originally signed by the Eskimos as a street free agent in 2009.
 He played college football at Eastern Washington and was the 2008 recipient of the Buck Buchanan Award.
-Peach has also been a member of the Hamilton Tiger-Cats and Winnipeg Blue Bombers of the Canadian Football League..

-High school career
+Early life

-Greg graduated from Evergreen High School where he was named a First Team All-State selection by the Tacoma News Tribune as a defensive lineman.
+Greg was born and raised in Vancouver, Washington.
+He graduated from Evergreen High School where he was named a First Team All-State selection by the Tacoma News Tribune as a defensive lineman.
 He also played basketball while at Evergreen.

 College career

 Peach had a career-best senior season in 2008, ending the year with 72 defensive tackles (35 solo), 23.5 tackles for loss, 18 sacks, one pass broken up and one fumble recovery in 11 games (11 starts).
 His outstanding efforts that season earned him the Buck Buchanan Award, honoring the Division I Football Championship Subdivision's top defensive player.
 He ended his collegiate career with 35.5 sacks, which established a new record for career sacks in school history.
 Peach also set school records for most tackles for a loss in a season (28) and career (63).